 I can see Mount Fuji.

-「富士山が見えるよ。」 is a sentence that does not contain a topic.
-We call these types of sentences topicless sentences.
-Naturally, sentences of this structure use descriptive が.
+「富士山が見えるよ。」 is a sentence that does not contain a topic, and we call these kinds of sentences topicless sentences.
+Sentences with this structure use descriptive が.

 Topicless sentences may rely on previous sentences or the environmental context as their topic.
-We call them topicless sentences because a topic isn’t contained within them, but strictly speaking, they may be viewed as stand-alone comments which mention something about a topic.
+They’re called topicless sentences because a topic isn’t contained within them, but strictly speaking, they may be viewed as stand-alone comments which mention something about a topic.
 For example, the topic of 「富士山が見えるよ。」 may come from a previous question like, 「そこの景色はどうだ?」.

 18. 「そこの景色はどうだ?」